 not even one.
 (Psalm 14:2-3)

-What the Zabur means is that it is not only the unbelievers, the kafirs and the polytheists who sin – even those who believe in Allah and His messengers they also sin.
-In fact, according to these ayat, when Allah looks on mankind He does not find even ‘one’ who does good.
+This means that it is not only the unbelievers, the kafirs and the polytheists who sin – even those who believe in Allah and His messengers also sin.
+In fact, according to these ayat, when Allah looks upon mankind He does not find even ‘one’ who does good.

 The Sharia law of Musa (PBUH) was God’s arrangement with mankind based on absolute justice, and those who followed it could obtain righteousness.
-But as we saw the standard was absolute, without even one deviation allowed.
+But the standard was absolute, without even one deviation allowed.

 The Mercy of Allah